PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 Task
 ^^^^^^^^^^^^^^
 ``JediTaskSpec`` represents a task.
-The status transition chart and explanations of task statuses are available at :ref:`terminology/terminology:Task` section.
+The status transition chart and explanations of task statuses are available in the :ref:`terminology/terminology:Task` section.

 ----

 Dataset
 ^^^^^^^^^^^^^^^^^
 ``JediDatasetSpec`` represents a data collection, which is called a dataset.
 The status transition charts of input and output datasets are shown below.

 .. figure:: images/jedi_dataset.png